 You trust yourself more.
-You keep positive relationships and evaluate the negative and toxic ones.
+Also, you tend to keep positive relationships and evaluate the negative and toxic ones.
 You are more kind to your body and mind.
 I could list a ton more, because loving yourself and your body are some of the keys to having a happy life.
-I also dedicated a good chunk of my the upcoming paperback edition of my ebook on this topic, because changing the way I feel about myself has made my life so much better.
+A good chunk of my upcoming book is dedicated to this topic, because changing the way I feel about myself has made my life so much better.
 I want to help others get to that point too.

 Chase Dreams, Not People

 I had a very explosive relationship with them as I got older because of it.
-I just wanted to get through school and escape to college, but that’s hard when there’s poker nights and loud parties all through the school week.
+All I wanted was to just get through school and escape to college, but that’s hard when there’s poker nights and loud parties all through the school week.
 I felt put down and criticized constantly, and I couldn’t take it.
 So, I left.